richard-lane/rona/README.md

 Particles can be:
  * UNINFECTED - bounce around as normal
- * INFECTED - same as above for now
+ * INFECTED - bounce around; if an uninfected particle passes nearby it may catch the infection.
- * RECOVERED - same as above
+ * RECOVERED - same as uninfected but cannot catch the disease.
+Immunity does not wear off
  * DEAD - do not get drawn